2018 Finnish presidential election: National Coalition Party

-The incumbent President Sauli Niinistö was elected as the candidate of the National Coalition Party in the 2012 election.
+The incumbent president Sauli Niinistö was elected as the candidate of the National Coalition Party in the 2012 election.
 He was eligible for re-election and his decision for running again was closely followed throughout the latter half of his first term.
 On 29 May 2017, Niinistö announced that he would seek support for his candidacy as an independent candidate outside party politics.
 To become an official candidate, Niinistö needed 20,000 signatures from his supporters.
 Niinistö eventually gathered 156,000 signatures and his candidacy was confirmed on 25 September.

-Soon after Niinistö's announcement, the leader of the National Coalition Party Petteri Orpo tweeted that Niinistö has the party's full support.
+Soon after Niinistö's announcement, the leader of the National Coalition Party Petteri Orpo tweeted that Niinistö had the party's full support.

 Centre Party

 The Centre Party decided on 30 November 2015 that the party would choose their presidential candidate already in June 2016.
-Soon after, former Prime Minister and Centre Party's presidential candidate in 2006 election, Matti Vanhanen, announced that he would run for candidacy.
+Soon after, former prime minister and Centre Party's presidential candidate in 2006 election, Matti Vanhanen, announced that he would run for candidacy.
 Prime Minister Juha Sipilä declined his interest early on.
-Other prominent names in speculations for the candidacy were the former Prime Ministers Esko Aho and Anneli Jäätteenmäki, and former Minister of Economic Affairs Olli Rehn.
+Other prominent names in speculations for the candidacy were the former prime ministers Esko Aho and Anneli Jäätteenmäki, and former minister of Economic Affairs Olli Rehn.
 Rehn declined the possibility stating that it wouldn't be possible to combine his duties as cabinet minister with campaigning.
 Aho did not comment his interest in candidacy, but it was considered unlikely for him to seek presidential nomination, as he was a candidate for the supervisory board of Sberbank at the time.
-Jäätteenmäki, an incumbent Vice President of the European Parliament, said running for president was "not on her agenda".
+Jäätteenmäki, an incumbent vice president of the European Parliament, said running for president was "not on her agenda".

 As no challengers appeared till the deadline of 11 May, Vanhanen was the sole candidate in June's party congress and was confirmed as the Centre Party's candidate in the presidential election.
-Vanhanen has said that his candidacy is motivated by the support he felt he had around the country during his last campaign and the will to improve the security situation in the areas surrounding Finland.
+Vanhanen said that his candidacy was motivated by the support he felt he had around the country during his last campaign and the will to improve the security situation in the areas surrounding Finland.